Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 PUA: Missouri is processing PUA claims beginning with the week of April 19, 2020.
 To be eligible for a PUA claim, individuals must first file a regular unemployment claim and be found ineligible.
 Most self-employed individuals who file a claim will receive a notice that they are not an insured worker.
 This is because they are not covered under the regular unemployment insurance system.

-PUC: The $600 federal supplement provided under the FPUC is effective the week beginning March 29, 2020 for those eligible to receive a regular unemployment weekly payment.
-Payments to eligible recipients began the week of April 12, 2020.
+PUC: The $600 federal supplement provided under the FPUC became effective the week beginning March 29, 2020 and ended on July 25, 2020.

 PEUC: Missouri anticipates that it will also begin rolling out the provisions of the PEUC program beginning the week of April 26, 2020.
 This program will provide up to an additional 13 weeks of unemployment to those that have exhausted their regular unemployment benefits.
 Once the PEUC program is operational, the DES will notify all potentially eligible individuals who have previously applied for benefits.
 Missouri encourages claimants who have exhausted their unemployment benefits, and still have an active benefits year, to continue to file weekly requests for payment.